Nenunnanu: Soundtrack

 The music was composed by M. M. Keeravani.
 Music was released on ADITYA Music Company.

 Reception

 Jeevi of Idlebrain wrote that "The plus points of the film are Nagarjuna and music by Keeravani.
 The main drawback of the film is incoherent script and loose screenplay".
 Sify opined that "But at the end of Nenuannu the audience leave whining evanu unnaru".
 Mithun Verma of Full Hyderabad wrote that "Nenunnanu is completely a commercial venture - violence and songs for the masses; sentiment and emotion for the ladies; romance for the youth; comedy for the kids; The only element missing is a magic wand to make all of the above look jointed rather than disjointed".
+Rakesh P. of Deccan Herald wrote "The movie has all the ingredients.
+But its execution is what makes you weep.
+Beset by a familiar plot and a narrative style that lacks intensity, Nagarjuna finds it difficult to convince us we get our money’s worth".